aidielse/ITWS4200/README.md

-This is where my courseork for ITWS 4200 will go!
+This is where my coursework for ITWS 4200 will go!